nramenta/flow/README.md

 ### Parameterized template extension

-Using the `set` tag to override a context variable before extending a parent template will not work.
+Using the `assign` tag to override a context variable before extending a parent template will not work.
 This is because an `extends` tag is the first thing a template will evaluate regardless of where its position is in the template and extending a template will discard the current extending template's layout (i.e., everything outside `block` tags) in favor of the extended template's layout.

 You can however pass an array to override a parent template's context when extending it.
 With a parent template: